DMcloud022/ccc_dashboard/COLUMN_VALIDATION_GUIDE.md

 3. Look for suggestions provided by the system
 4. If needed, rename your column in the source data to match one of the accepted names

-### Error: "Column 'Date of Complaint' not found"
+### Error: "Column 'Date Received' not found"

 **Solution:**
 1. Ensure your data has a date column
-2. Accepted names: "Date of Complaint", "Complaint Date", "Date Filed", "Filing Date"
+2. Accepted names: "Date Received", "Date of Complaint", "Complaint Date", "Date Filed", "Filing Date"
 3. The column should contain valid dates in formats like:
    - YYYY-MM-DD (2025-01-15)
    - MM/DD/YYYY (01/15/2025)